timausk/injuries-tracker/README.md

 # start the local dev server
 npm run dev

+# start dev server + file watcher
+npm run dev --all

 # build for production with minification
 npm run build

 # update index template with data from the injuries.json
 npm run render

+# watches file change which are not covered by parcel dev server
+npm run watcher
 ```

 ## Contributing